From the first fruitières of the 13th century to today, the spirit of collaboration lives on in the heart of every cheese.

 Cheese production in a fruitière follows a meticulous process:

-1. Collection: Fresh milk from local farms (within 25 km maximum of the Fruitière) is delivered to the fruitière daily, ensuring optimal freshness.
+1. Collection: Fresh milk from local farms is delivered to the fruitière daily, ensuring optimal freshness.

-4. Cutting and Cooking: The curds are cut into small grains (size of a grain of rice) and cooked to release lactoserum called the “whey”, shaping the texture of the final cheese.
+3. Cutting and Cooking: The curds are cut into small grains and cooked to release moisture, shaping the texture of the final cheese.

 Brining and Aging: The wheels are salted in brine and moved to aging cellars, where their journey continues.